HMB3/habitatIntersect/README.md

-The sdm projection function below takes the maxent models created by the sdm function, and projects the models across geographic space - currently just for Australia.
+The sdm projection function below takes the maxent models created by the sdm function, and projects the models across geographic space - here just for North Eastern NSW.
 It uses the rmaxent package
 <https://github.com/johnbaums/rmaxent>.
 This step is also best with &gt;
 32GB of RAM.